angular/angular/aio/content/guide/router.md

 ### Structuring an application for routing

-An application that supports navigation should have a dedicated [routing module](guide/glossary#routing-module "Definition of routing module") that imports `RouterModule` and `Routes`.
+An application that supports navigation can have dedicated NgModules for the routing configuration.
 When you create a new project with the CLI `--routing` option, the application includes a routing module named `AppRoutingModule` and imports it into the root module.
+The routing module imports `RouterModule` and `Routes`.

-A routing module is an NgModule that contains an application's routing configuration.
 A dedicated routing module does not declare components, but serves to separate routing concerns from other application concerns.
 It provides a well-known location for routing service providers such as guards and resolvers.
 A routing module is also easy to replace or remove when testing the application.

 <div class="alert is-helpful">